SocketMobile/capturesingleentryswift-ios/README.md

 ### didNotifyArrivalForDevice
 This CaptureHelperDevicePresenceDelegate method is called when a scanner is successfully detected by the host.
-The scanner can be SoftScan or any other Socket Mobile scanners supported by Capture.
+The scanner can be SocketCam or any other Socket Mobile scanners supported by Capture.

 ### didNotifyRemovalForDevice